eightball270/Basic-VLAN-and-DHCP-Server/README.md

 *) optional if creating a WLAN network, but can be replaced with a regular LAN (Client PCs)

 ## Configuration Completed
-1. VLANs on routers and switches
+1. Divide into 4 VLANs on routers and switches
 2. Assign an ip address to the router that will be the gateway for each VLAN and client
 3. DHCP server on router
 4. SSID and password on a Access Point (for WLAN network)